Tisch Summer Fellows: Boston, New York, and D.C.

 Note: You must fill out a separate application for each placement (up to three) to which you are applying.
 This includes a separate cover letter with each application.
 However, you may use the same letter of recommendation or submit separate letters for each position if you believe different recommenders will highlight different skills and experience that are relevant to a specific position.

-- Pentagon applications were due on Monday, January 8th at Noon and are NOW CLOSED.
+- Pentagon applications are due on January 14, 2019 at NOON.

-- First round interviews with Tisch College Staff will take place in mid-February through March
+- First round interviews with Tisch College Staff will take place in February through March.

-- Mandatory on-campus orientation will take place in Medford on Sunday, April 22nd.
+- Mandatory on-campus orientation will take place in Medford on a date in April 2019, to be determined.
 Orientations for Boston and Grafton campuses will also be scheduled.